MENU

 Photo Courtesy of the Kominato Railway

 The classic, diesel-powered train cars are matched nicely by the unchanged, wooden station houses along the way.
-This train journey you’ll take is a very good example of “if something isn’t broken, don’t fix it”, and many of the stations along the Kominato Line are left “as they are”.
+This train journey you’ll take is a very good example of “if something isn’t broken, don’t fix it,” and many of the stations along the Kominato Line are left “as they are.”
+In fact, some of the stations have been identified as culturally important locations, with Kazusa Tsurumai Station being a famous one in particular.
+It hasn’t been altered since the 1930’s, and is famous for representing the train culture of its time.

 Photo Courtesy of the Kominato Railway